Auriga Successfully Implements eHealth Projects

 For the sixth year in a row, Auriga is included in the Best 10 Rising Stars[1] by Industry Focus -Healthcare sub-list of the Global Outsourcing 100 List by the International Association of Outsourcing Professionals (IAOP).
 This high estimate of Auriga’s performance is certainly not a minor achievement.

-Since 2003, Auriga has been providing a wide range of services covering the full life cycle of software for the healthcare industry.
+Since 2003, Auriga has provided a wide range of services covering the full software life cycle for the healthcare industry.
 During this time, the company has accumulated considerable experience in developing system-level and embedded software for life-support and monitoring systems, lung ventilation systems, X-ray systems, etc. However, the healthcare and medical equipment industries are fast changing.
-Auriga keeps an eye on healthcare software market trends and adapts its gathered expertise to the most likely changes.
+Auriga monitors healthcare software market trends and adapts its gathered expertise to the most likely changes.

-The main focus of these changes is tied to the development of technologies that allow healthcare providers and patients to connect in new and exciting ways.
+The main focus of these changes is the development of technologies that allow healthcare providers and patients to connect in new and exciting ways.
 Thanks to new opportunities and the increased connectivity of devices, emphasis has shifted toward preventative care and monitoring.
-In 2007, diagnosis, monitoring, and prevention healthcare spending amounted to just 30% of total expenditure.
-In 2012, this figure was 34%, and by 2025, it is expected to reach 49%.
+In 2007, diagnosis, monitoring, and prevention healthcare spending amounted to just 30% of total expenditures.
+In 2012, this figure was 34%; by 2025, it is expected to reach 49%.

 Cutting-edge medical devices are being designed for the early detection and prevention of diseases.
 Frost and Sullivan’s analysts believe that communication between patients and healthcare providers, connecting the hospital with those outside the institution, will be a future trend that will change the face of the healthcare industry.
 Global mobile penetration is much higher than the penetration level of healthcare.
-It is a foundation that will lead to the significant improvement of healthcare services as well as their availability through access to mobile services in all areas of the world.
+This foundation will lead to the significant improvement of healthcare services and their availability through access to mobile services in all areas of the world.

 Certainly, the worldwide use of information technologies in the healthcare industry is not a new phenomenon.
 “Health informatics” became a well-known term back in the 1970s and 1980s.
 Today, we are hearing about eHealth or mHealth with increasing frequency.
 These terms incorporate such systems as the following: